kroppel/learnable-triangulation-pytorch/README.md

 Alternatively, after all the pre-processing steps above have been completed, for a quick evaluation of the datasets, you can run the `./eval_cmu` and `./eval_human36m` scripts.

+**IMPORTANT NOTE:** There is a bug with the old Python version where `multiprocessing` connections are unable to send more than 2 Gb of data.
+This is fixed in a pull request for new Python versions [here](https://github.com/python/cpython/pull/10305).

+Therefore, you may possible run into `MemoryError`s if running on Linux machines with Python versions < 3.8.
+The fix to this is to modify the `multiprocessing` library's `connection.py` file with the updated file [here](https://github.com/python/cpython/blob/bccacd19fa7b56dcf2fbfab15992b6b94ab6666b/Lib/multiprocessing/connection.py), which is from the aforementioned [pull request](https://github.com/python/cpython/pull/10305).

+*It is advised that you create a backup of the old `connection.py` file in case something goes wrong.*

+*Example of where to find the file:*

+* If using virtual environment: `~/.pyenv/versions/<your_python_version>/lib/python<python_version>/connection.py`
+* Otherwise: `/usr/lib/python<python_version>/multiprocessing`*

 # Results

 * We conduct experiments on two available large multi-view datasets: Human3.6M [\[2\]](#references) and CMU Panoptic [\[3\]](#references).